 The state has passed a series of devastating budget cuts that disproportionately affect Philadelphia.
 Since taking office in 2011, Gov. Corbett has expanded tax breaks for corporations and the energy industry while cutting $1 billion from education statewide.

-The $50 million Mayor Nutter borrowed at the eleventh hour may allow schools to open on time, but they will do so with bare-bones resources and without counselors, nurses, music teachers, librarians, administrative assistants and even copy paper.
+Schools are operating with bare-bones resources and without counselors, nurses, music teachers, librarians, administrative assistants and even copy paper.
 Twenty-four schools have been closed, and 4,000 teachers and school support staff have been laid off.

 - Since 2011, Gov. Corbett has reversed former Gov. Ed Rendell’s funding formula, which would have put Philadelphia’s funding on an equal footing with the rest of the state.

 - Budget cuts and the end of the funding formula took more than $304 million from Philadelphia schools.
 Gov. Corbett has only come up with $15 million to fill that gap.